tomhenrich/plex/managing/handbrake/README.md

 * Always encoding from a direct remux (copied from Blu-ray or DVD); never encoding from a 4K source
 * x265/HEVC is widely supported enough to be used as the default codec
-  * x265 10-bit is theoretically better but results in longer encode times for minimal perceived quality difference
+  * x265 10-bit is technically better in limited use cases (specifically for dark or grainy sources) but will result in longer encode times
-* Primary Plex client devices (iOS, Google TV, Roku) support x265 video and DTS audio; Plex server can transcode as needed otherwise
+* Primary Plex client devices (iOS, Google TV, Roku) support x265 video; Plex server can easily transcode any format audio as needed
   * TrueHD audio is not supported on almost any device; discard or transcode these tracks

-## Default Selection Preferences
+## Default selection preferences

 ### Format and dimensions